Redditor Decides To Stop Spending Christmas With The In-Laws After Her Dog Bit Her MIL And They Didn't Want It Around

 Are you really prepared to tell them this?

-This Redditor is one of of those who loves dogs
+This Redditor is one of those who loves dogs

 Here's the edit the OP added later on

 Anyone who owns a dog with a sleep-startle reflex must first come to terms with the fact that this is how their dog is.
-It cannot be corrected through the punishment of any kind, nor can it be corrected through training.
+It cannot be corrected through any form of punishment, nor can it be corrected through training.

-Redditors dissected the matter and gave the verdict of "No AHs Here."
+Redditors dissected the matter and concluded with the verdict of "No AHs Here."
 Drop your own opinions below and share this post as well.